Francis Stewart, 5th Earl of Bothwell: Fugitive

-Certain Borders lairds were ordered in June to assemble for his pursuit and were joined by the King himself on 6 July.
-They did not find the fugitive and the pursuit was finally abandoned on 7 August, but the Crown obtained possession of all his houses and strengths.
-Several of Bothwell's supporters were locked up including the Earl Marischal, Lord Home, Sinclair of Roslin and John Wemyss of Logie.
+Certain Borders lairds were ordered in June to assemble for his pursuit and were joined by the king himself on 6 July.
+They did not find the fugitive Bothwell and the pursuit was finally abandoned on 7 August, but the Crown obtained possession of all his houses and strengths.
+Several of Bothwell's supporters were locked up, including the Earl Marischal, Lord Home, Sinclair of Roslin and John Wemyss of Logie.

-On 13 July 1592 a new warrant was issued against Bothwell's supporters in the Borders, including Walter Scott of Harden and Dryhope and John Pennycuik of that Ilk.
-On 14 September, the Privy Council ordered an armed muster to attend the King into Teviotdale in pursuit of Bothwell's supporters.
+On 13 July 1592, a new warrant was issued against Bothwell's supporters in the Borders, including Walter Scott of Harden and Dryhope and John Pennycuik of that Ilk.
+On 14 September, the Privy Council ordered an armed muster to attend the king into Teviotdale in pursuit of Bothwell's supporters.
 The king left Edinburgh for Dalkeith on 9 October and thereafter proceeded to Jedburgh.
-However little or nothing was achieved in the expedition.
+However, little or nothing was achieved in the expedition.
 October saw a new round of Cautions issued by the Privy Council to supposed supporters of Bothwell.

-On 20 November 1592, the Countess of Bothwell was forbidden by decree to be in the King's presence and "none allowed to contenance her".
+On 20 November 1592, the Countess of Bothwell was forbidden by decree to be in the king's presence and "none allowed to contenance her".
 A warrant was subsequently issued by the Edinburgh magistrates for her arrest, with numerous other "adherents of Bothwell still lingering about the town".
 In January 1593 Bothwell was in the north of England where he had a good reception, which much annoyed James VI.
 James wrote to Queen Elizabeth I on 7 June to ensure Bothwell's return to Scotland.
 He complained that Bothwell had been seen in public at a race meeting at Carter Moor near Ponteland, boasting of receiving financial support from Elizabeth, and was known to have stayed with William Fenwick at Wallington.